 Professorships are one of the highest forms of recognition provided by the University.
 They are used to attract, reward, and retain distinguished faculty, leaders, scholars, and artists of national and international reputation.
 Each fall, the Executive Vice Chancellor and Chief Academic Officer welcomes nominations for vacant professorships.

 Learn more about each professorship, past recipients, and nomination instructions.
 Nomination materials are due on October 30, 2017.

 |Willa Cather / Charles Bessey||$5,000||Open||Full Professor||In recognition of distinguished scholarship or creative activity.
 Learn more about the Cather/Bessey Professorship|

 |John E. Weaver / Aaron Douglas||$5,000||Open||Full Professor||In recognition of a sustained record of teaching excellence and national visibility for instructional activities/practice.
 Learn more about the Weaver/Douglas Professorship|

 |Susan J. Rosowski||$3,000||Open||Associate Professor||In recognition of significant contributions in research and teaching and exceptional promise for future excellence.
 Learn more about the Rosowski Professorship|

-Individuals may hold only one named professorship or chair with an associated stipend and may need to relinquish a professorship designation to accept another professorship.
+Individuals may hold only one named professorship or chair with an associated stipend at any given time.